OzturkVedat/RecipeBookApp_ReactJs/README.md

-# React.js Recipe Book App 🍲
+# React.js Recipe Book App

 ## Overview

-This web application is a Recipe Book web app built with React.js.
-It allows users to explore a collection of recipes fetched from an external API, providing a platform to discover cooking ideas.
+This web application is a Recipe Book web app built with ReactJs.
+It allows users to explore a collection of recipes fetched from an external API.

 ## Features